killinen/BrakeModule/README.md

   <img src="Pics/Brake light switch.JPG?raw=true">
 </p>

-In E39 The DME control unit evaluates the signals for the purpose of registering brake operation.
+In E39 the DME control unit evaluates the signals for the purpose of registering brake operation.
 The brake-light switch connects to earth (B-), the brake-light test switch connects to B+.
 And uses this truth table for operation:
 <p align="center">
   <img src="Pics/BLS_logik.PNG?raw=true">
 </p>